Naproxen

 - For gout pain, the usual dose is 750 mg for the first dose, and then 250 mg every 8 hours until the flare has passed.

-- For period pain, the usual dose is 250 mg or 275 mg, 3 to 4 times a day for up to 5 days.
+- For period pain, the usual dose is 250 mg 3 to 4 times a day for up to 5 days.
+It's often recommended that a double dose (500 mg) is taken for the first dose.

-Always take your naproxen exactly as your prescriber has told you.
+Always take your naproxen exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 - Missed dose: If you forget to take a dose, take it when you next need pain relief and then continue as before.
 Don't take 2 doses together to make up for a forgotten dose.